 - Basophil is one type of white blood cells produced by the bone marrow.

-- Basophils protect us from parasitic diseases.
+- Basophils help prevent parasitic diseases.

 What are basophils?